-- On the first veterinary visit: This is recommended to establish healthy baseline tests, and also to check for any congenital abnormalities or potential concerns
+- On the first veterinary visit: To establish healthy baseline tests, and also to check for any congenital abnormalities or potential concerns

-- During wellness examinations: Your veterinarian may suggest blood tests as part of a thorough physical examination because cat blood work, along with other bodily fluids like urine, can help identify conditions the examination portion of a physical cannot.
+- During wellness examinations: Blood tests are part of a thorough physical examination because cat blood work, along with other bodily fluids like urine, can help identify conditions the examination portion of a physical cannot.

-- If a cat seems not quite right: Cat blood tests are indicated for cats who are not displaying any overt signs of illness, disease or injury but are acting abnormally.
+- If a cat seems not quite right: Cat blood tests are indicated for felines who are not displaying any overt signs of illness, disease or injury but are acting abnormally.